coopyey/tea-encryption/README.md

-# Foundations of Network Security Programming Project
+# Block Encryption Programming Project

 Symmetric cryptography encodes message via transformations using a secret key known only to the sender and receiver.
 The original message can be viewed by going through reversing these transformations using the same pre-shared key.
 The process of obfuscating the original text is called encryption, while the reverse is decryption.
 The Data Encryption Standard (DES) was one of the most widely used symmetric block ciphers and was based on the Fiestel Cipher Structure.
 A similar encryption standard based upon the Fiestel cipher structure is the Tiny Encryption Algorithm (TEA).
 ### Project Tasks: